Royal Hospital School: Greenwich Hospital

-The school was founded by Royal Charter and is maintained by Greenwich Hospital.
+The school was founded by royal charter and is maintained by Greenwich Hospital.
 The hospital provides bursaries to a number of pupils.
 The school also awards academic, sports, music and sailing scholarships, as well as bursaries and discounts to the children of seafarers in the Royal Navy, Royal Marines or Merchant Navy.

 Traditions

 Many of the modern-day Royal Hospital School traditions are associated with the Royal Navy or seafaring.
-For example, key naval events are celebrated, the school has provision for sailing, and has a ceremonial guard and marching band.
+For example, key naval events are celebrated, as the school has provision for sailing, and has a ceremonial guard and marching band.

 Naval uniforms

-As well as standard school uniform, both boys and girls wear Naval uniforms for ceremonial occasions such as "Divisions", a ceremony in which each house forms into two squads, Junior and Senior, and perform a march past on the parade square, with music played by the marching band and the Guard of Honour holding a key role.
+As well as standard school uniform, both boys and girls wear Naval uniforms for ceremonial occasions such as "Divisions."
+This is a ceremony in which each house forms two squads, Junior and Senior, and performs a march on the parade square, with music played by the marching band and the Guard of Honour holds a key role.
 All house petty officers (POs) wear a chevron on their left arm.
-The school chiefs, approximately 20 Upper 6th Formers, wear chief petty officer ranks and uniform, including canes.
+The school's chiefs, approximately 20 Upper 6th Formers, wear chief petty officer ranks and uniform, including canes.
 The deputy heads of school (two boy and two girl prefects) carry the rank of warrant officer (second class).
 The heads of school (one boy and one girl prefect) carry the rank of warrant officer (first class).